 What Is Lavender

 Lavender belongs to the mint family, Lamiaceae.
 It is native to the Mediterranean but is widely cultivated worldwide for its fragrant flowers.
-It has been used for aromatherapy, culinary, and medicinal purposes.
-It helps with reducing anxiety, easing stress-related symptoms, and promoting sleep.
+Lavender has been used for aromatherapy, culinary, and medicinal purposes.
+It helps reduce anxiety, ease stress-related symptoms, and promote sleep.

 Lavender contains volatile oils rich in monoterpenes, such as linalool, linalyl acetate, camphor, and eucalyptol.
 These compounds give lavender its distinctive aroma, color, and therapeutic properties.
 [1]